 In-Hand Caging Manipulation Pose of objects caged in robot hands can be controlled to some extent by changing hand configurations.
 We call it "in-hand caging manipulation."
 It enables position-controlled robot hands to perform robust in-hand manipulation.
-In-hand caging manipulation was successfully tested on actual robot hands (Fig. 13).
 A planning algorithm for in-hand caging manipulation was developed [1][2].
-We are also studying various forms of in-hand caging manipulation [3].
+We are also studying various forms of in-hand caging manipulation [3] including versatile part feeders [4] (Fig. 13).

 Cooperative Caging Manipulation The object is not fully constrained in caging.
 This nature enables cooperative manipulation based on position control without excessive internal forces.
-We study dual-arm cooperative manipulation of long objects with caging or caging-based grasping (Fig. 14) [4].
+We study dual-arm cooperative manipulation of long objects with caging or caging-based grasping (Fig. 14) [5].
 It does not require force control, and can deal with a variety of objects by using appropriate end-effectors.

-- [1] Y. Maeda and T. Asamura: Sensorless In-hand Caging Manipulation, W. Chen et al. eds., Intelligent Autonomous Systems 14, pp. 255-267, Springer, 2017. - [2] S. Komiyama and Y. Maeda: Position and Orientation Control of Polygonal Objects by Sensorless Inhand Caging Manipulation, Proc. of IEEE Int.
-Conf. on Robotics and Automation (ICRA 2021), 2021 (to appear). - [3] Y. Maeda, T. Asamura, T. Egawa and Y. Kurata: Geometry-Based Manipulation through Robotic Caging, IEEE/RSJ IROS 2014 Workshop on Robot Manipulation: What has been achieved and what remains to be done?, 2014. - [4] Y. Hiraki and Y. Maeda: Caging-based Dual-arm Cooperation without Force Control, Proc. of JSME Conf. on Robotics and Mechatronics 2020 (ROBOMECH 2020), 2A1-M05, 2020 (in Japanese).
+- [1] Y. Maeda and T. Asamura: Sensorless In-hand Caging Manipulation, W. Chen et al. eds., Intelligent Autonomous Systems 14, pp. 255-267, Springer, 2017. - [2] S. Komiyama and Y. Maeda: Position and Orientation Control of Polygonal Objects by Sensorless In-hand Caging Manipulation, Proc. of IEEE Int.
+Conf. on Robotics and Automation (ICRA 2021), pp. 6244-6249, 2021. - [3] Y. Maeda, T. Asamura, T. Egawa and Y. Kurata: Geometry-Based Manipulation through Robotic Caging, IEEE/RSJ IROS 2014 Workshop on Robot Manipulation: What has been achieved and what remains to be done?, 2014. - [4] H. Kamikukita, Y. Nakanishi and Y. Maeda: Realization of a General-purpose Part Feeder with Sensorless In-hand Caging Manipulation, Proc. of SICE 22nd Conf. on System Integration (SI2021), pp. 3246-3248, 2021 (in Japanese). - [5] Y. Hiraki and Y. Maeda: Caging-based Dual-arm Cooperation without Force Control, Proc. of JSME Conf. on Robotics and Mechatronics 2020 (ROBOMECH 2020), 2A1-M05, 2020 (in Japanese).

-Fig. 13 In-Hand Caging Manipulation
+Fig. 13 A Versatile Part Feeder with In-Hand Caging Manipulation